ECTS

 Description

-Students will acquire the fundamental basis and advanced microscopy techniques needed to push back the boundaries of knowledge in biology.
-Teaching is progressive and modular, built entirely around practical projects: building a simple microscope, using state-of-the-art microscopes to study complex biological processes in bacteria and eukaryotes.
+Students will acquire the fundamental knowledge and advanced techniques of microscopy that enable them to push the boundaries of knowledge in biology.
+The teaching is progressive and modular, built entirely around practical projects: constructing a simple microscope, using state-of-the-art microscopes to study complex biological processes in bacteria and eukaryotes.
 Students will be immersed in a stimulating scientific environment.
-Training will be based on significant personal investment through experimental projects, article reviews and case studies.
+The program will require significant personal investment through experimental projects, article analysis, and case studies.
 Communication skills will also be developed through oral presentations and written reports.

 Objectives

-Theoretical and practical training in the various basic microscopy tools, as well as more advanced tools used to analyze biological samples (single molecules, living systems and synthetic systems).
+Theoretical and practical training in the use of various basic microscopy tools as well as more advanced tools used for the analysis of biological samples (single molecules, living systems, and synthetic systems).

-• Biology: basics of cell biology (cell structure, gene replication and expression, molecular machines, etc.).
+- Biology: fundamentals of cell biology (cell structure, gene replication and expression, molecular machinery, etc.)

 Bootcamp (HAV704V)